alicehua11/W251_Containers_Kubernetes_Edge/README.md

 ### Section 2: Alice Hua

 This repository contains my homework 3 **Containers, Kubernetes, and IoT/Edge** for W251 - Deep Learning in the Cloud and at the Edge at the UC Berkeley School of Information.
 The following is the directory structure of this application.
+There are two main components, the edge and the cloud.
+The edge device is the Jetson NX, the IoT device is the USB webcam.
+The cloud component is a VM in AWS.
+The application is deployed using Kubernetes (K3s)
 ```
 +-- cloud
 |   +-- deploy_script.sh